 Passengers were going about their business as normal, aside from the many travelers who were wearing protective masks and gloves.

-Thomas E. Franklin is Assistant Professor in Multiplatform Journalism at Montclair State University.
+Thomas E. Franklin is Associate Professor in Multiplatform Journalism at Montclair State University.
 With 30 years' experience in the newspaper business, he is perhaps best known for his iconic flag-raising photograph taken at Ground Zero on 9/11.

 For a better-informed future.
 Support our nonprofit newsroom.